Benefits of Exercise for Older Adults

-It is a fact that muscle strength begins to decline after age 50, but regular exercise can make you stronger and improve your health.
+Muscle strength begins to decline after age 50, but regular exercise can make still you stronger and improve your health.
 There are many benefits to seniors who exercise, beyond an overall improvement in fitness level.
 For example, regular exercise can lower the prevalence of risk factors linked to heart disease, type 2 diabetes and high blood pressure.

 Regular exercise can also lower your risk of depression and lessen the severity of depressive symptoms, including feelings of sadness, lack of enjoyment being with friends or doing things you typically like to do, sleeplessness, unexplained aches and pains, and feelings of hopelessness.